frodwith/cl-urbit/README.md

   (urbit/hoon/ivory:save-hoon-and-die #P"/tmp/hoon" #P"/tmp/ivory.pill")
   ```

+This will print a few things and leave a hoon executable at `/tmp/hoon`.

 # Hoon REPL Usage

 Launching with no arguments or the --repl option gives you a REPL with